AHartmaier/pyLabFEA/README.md

 pyLabFEA is conveniently used with Jupyter notebooks.
-Available notebooks with tutorials on linear and non-linear FEA, homogenization of elastic and elastic-plastic material behavior, and constitutive models based on machine learning algorithms are contained in subfolder `notebooks`.
-An overview on the contents of the notebooks is available [here](https://ahartmaier.github.io/pyLabFEA/examples.html).
+Available notebooks with tutorials on linear and non-linear FEA, homogenization of elastic and elastic-plastic material behavior, and constitutive models based on machine learning algorithms are contained in the subfolder 'notebooks' and can be accessed via `index.ipynb`.
+An overview on the contents of the notebooks is also available [here](https://ahartmaier.github.io/pyLabFEA/examples.html).

-The Jupyter notebooks of the pyLabFEA tutorials are also available on Binder [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/AHartmaier/pyLabFEA.git/master)
+The Jupyter notebooks of the pyLabFEA tutorials are directly accessible on Binder [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/AHartmaier/pyLabFEA.git/master)